quantifiedcode/python-anti-patterns/docs/correctness/access_to_a_protected_member.rst

 Description
 -----------

 Treat this error as a warning.
-Although it violates the principles of object-oriented programming to directly access protected members, Python will have no problem executing the code.
+Although it violates the principles of object-oriented programming to directly access protected or private members, Python will have no problem executing the code.

 Examples
 ----------